reshinto/reshinto.github.io/docs/interviewPrep/data_structures/08LinkedLists/readme.md

 #### Inserting / Removing the head: O(1) time, O(1) space

 - none of the nodes are required to be shifted, therefore it only requires changing of the head reference which is only for 1 node making it constant time and space effort
+- With add operation, memory is allocated for a new node and then the pointer in the last element is updated to point to the new node.

 #### Inserting / Removing the tail: O(n) to access + O(1) to modify time, O(1) space